 In relationships, self-sabotaging behaviour means actively trying to ruin the relationship, whether you do it consciously or unconsciously.
 It can happen with friendships, family relationships, or in romantic couplings.
 In this article, we will focus on how and why we self-sabotage romantic relationships when in reality we really want to be in that relationship.

 What does self-sabotaging in a relationship look like?
 Could you be doing it without even realising it?
-Here are some ways you could be unintentionally looking to destroy your relationship.
+Here are six ways you could be unintentionally looking to destroy your relationship.

 Every relationship will sometimes spark anger, anxiety, frustration, dissatisfaction.
 Ideally, these emotions will be addressed in a constructive conversation with your partner.
 However, when you are not willing to do so, it could be a sign of self-sabotage, as a recent study found.